-Correlation offset as a fraction of a short training symbol, specified as a real scalar from 0 to 1.
+Correlation offset as a fraction of a short training symbol, specified as a scalar in the interval [0, 1].
 The duration of the short training symbol varies with bandwidth.
 For more information, see L-STF.

 fOffset — Frequency offset

 The legacy short training field (L-STF) is the first field of the 802.11™ OFDM PLCP legacy preamble.
 The L-STF is a component of VHT, HT, and non-HT PPDUs.